-- 1233.3.1 Timekeeping is effected by using a cable-linked printing clock with a minimum measuring precision of 1/1000 sec for a 100m timing zone and minimum of 1/10.000 sec for a 25m timing zone, and controlled by photoelectric cells placed at the top and bottom of the timing zone.
+- 1233.3.1 Timekeeping is effected by using two cableconnected homologated printing clock with a minimum measuring precision of 1/1000 sec for a 100m timing zone and minimum of 1/10.000 sec for a 25m timing zone, and controlled by photo-electric cells placed at the top and bottom of the timing zone.
 Speeds will be calculated from the distance and time difference, to a precision of 1/100 kph. - 1233.3.2 Photoelectric cells.
 The position of the photoelectric cells must be accurately defined and installed by an expert survey, agreed by the Jury.
-Each photoelectric installation consists of: - a transmitter and receiving set - a reflecting transmitter-receiver - a totally independent duplicate system, whose reflector must be fixed on the same vertical stand, and less than 10cm below the primary system; the reference time is provided by the upper cells.
+Each photoelectric installation consists of: - a transmitter and receiving set - a totally independent duplicate system, whose reflector must be fixed on the same vertical stand, close as possible above the primary system; the reference time is provided by the lower cells.
+The height of the cells should be so low that the racers break the timing line with the leg and not their hands.